freepius/asVoyage-website/README.md

 *anarchos semitas - voyage* is licensed under the **CC0 1.0 Universal** -- see the `LICENSE` file for details.

+BUG
+===

+* BUG : Media/Blog -> filter on December return empty list
+* BUG on IE 9 : problem to refresh captcha (eg: on contact page)
+* BUG on IE 8 : very bad displaying of pages (html5 not recognized ?)

 TODO
 ====

-* Blog creating/updating page :
+* Blog :
-  * Add help for RichText
+  * Creation/Updating -> Add a "help box" for RichText
-* On Blog "reading" page : add box containing related articles/contents
+  * Reading -> Add a box containing related articles/contents
+  * Write RichText macros to easily include a media
+* Blog/Media : Improve tags size on tags box
 * Make RSS
-* BUG (not critic) : in DEBUG mode => when Logout => error (related to Session and header already sent)
 * Make a translation table for tags
-* Blog : macro to include a media in a blog article
-* Improve tags size on tags box ?
 * Follow my pullrequest for :
   * Lightbox2               (I make the local change)
   * Leaflet Zoom Control    (I make the local change)
-  * Symfony/HttpKernel      (I made the local change)
-* BUG on IE 9 : problem to refresh captcha (eg: on contact page)
-* BUG on IE 8 : very bad displaying of pages (html5 not recognized ?)
+* Add a test suite (unit and functional) !

 For production
 --------------

-* Solve the TODOs
 * Update vendor and libraries
 * HttpCache:
   * Blog articles => cache the generated HTML from RichText